diyessi/explications/content/articles/srt1.md

 .50 | 0 | 010 000 000 000 000 000 000 000 000 000 000 000 0
 .70 | 0 | 010 110 011 001 100 110 011 001 100 000 000 000 0
 ```
-In all cases, the overflow indicator will be set since the characteristic is at least 1, so it has a non-zero bit that will be shifted to `P` if not through `P`.
+Using the 704 bit numbering for a word, the characteristic is in bits 1-8, so shifting left 10 bits moves the entire characteristic through `P`.
+Thus, if the characteristic is not 0, the overflow indicator will be set.
+If the characteristic is 0, it is even and a 1 will be shifted into `P`, again setting the overflow indicator.
+The overflow indicator will remain set until it is explicitly cleared.

 Next,
 ```